KireetiChennuru/Build-Image-Quality-Inspection-using-Amazon-Lookout-for-Vision/README.md

 Project Report: Automated Image Quality Inspection using Amazon Lookout for Vision

 Introduction:
-The project aimed to automate image quality inspection processes using Amazon Lookout for Vision, a machine learning service that detects anomalies and inspects images for quality control purposes.
+-The project aimed to automate image quality inspection processes using Amazon Lookout for Vision, a machine learning service that detects anomalies and inspects images for quality control purposes.
 The project involved building a pipeline for automated image analysis and quality inspection.

 Project Objectives:
 1. Implement image quality inspection pipeline